 When you join takepayments, we’ll help get you a merchant account set-up free of charge with one of our partnered acquirers, such as Barclaycard.

-*This service is available subject to Barclaycard’s approval and Barclaycard may offer alternate settlement terms instead.
-This service is not available to customers currently on deferred settlement terms with Barclaycard.
+*This service is available to takepayments Limited customers who are accepted for Barclaycard acquiring services and is subject to Barclaycard’s approval.
 Next day settlement refers to the next banking day.
 Your card machine’s banking window function must be performed before 8:30pm in order to receive settlement the next banking day.
 Transactions processed via Ecommerce pay pages, pay by link and virtual terminals may be subject to different settlement timescales.